Guest: Jon Stewart

 And what it does it is amplifies a division that I actually don‘t think is the right fight.
-But if what you‘re asking me is: do I believe that?
+But if you‘re asking me is: do I believe that?
 What he‘s saying, that‘s what I believe?
 No.

 But what I do believe is: both sides have their way of shutting down debate.
 And the news networks have allowed these two sides to become the fight in the country.
-And I think the fight in the country is corruption versus not corruption, extremists versus regulars.
+I think the fight in the country is corruption versus not corruption, extremists versus regular.
 Do you understand what I‘m saying?

 MADDOW: What‘s—yes.
 But what‘s the lefty way of shutting down?
-I mean, I—

 STEWART: OK.
 You‘ve said Bush is a war criminal.
 Now, that may be technically true.
 In my world, war criminal is Pol Pot or the Nuremberg trials.
 It‘s not saying—